rajeevnaikte/squid-eval/README.md

 # Syntax
 Only two things to know
 - Variables are to be put within square brackets. e.g. [day of birth]
-- If need to use operator symbols or square brackets as text to be compared, then just put it in side single quotes. e.g. [formula] = '2 + [3]'.
+- If need to use operator symbols or square brackets as a plain text, then just put it in side single quotes. e.g. [formula] = '2 + [3]'.
-And to use quote inside quoted text, jsut use it twice. e.g. [name] = 'Macy''s'
+And to use quote inside quoted text, just use it twice. e.g. [name] = 'Macy''s'

+# Validation
+- Call parse() method which will throw error if expression has issue.
+- Call getVariables() and check if the required variables are extracted.

 # Customizing operators
 Default operators available are: +, -, *, /, =, !=, >, <, and, or, contains